 American Chinchilla rabbits are a rare breed of rabbit, developed for their beautiful coat and efficient growth, maturing around 11 pounds.

 Cayugas are a beautiful and hardy dual purpose heritage duck, being productive layers of dark eggs as well as excellent meat ducks.

 Muscovies are active foragers who fly well and don't quack.
 They are heavy birds that are extremely fast growing and make an excellent table duck.

-We offer a limited number of hatching eggs and chicks from our French Black Copper Marans, who lay dark chocolate colored eggs.
+We offer a limited number of hatching eggs and chicks from our Black Copper Marans, who lay dark chocolate colored eggs.